ytmytm/c128-dcr-dual-sid/README.md

 ## Background

-The goal of this project was to make the PCB fit in the oddly shaped space and make it fit in the narrow area between power suppy and already installed
-[256K MMU expansion](https://github.com/ytmytm/c128-mmu-256k-exp).
+The goal of this project was to make the PCB fit in the narrow area between power supply and already installed [256K MMU expansion](https://github.com/ytmytm/c128-mmu-256k-exp).

 The audio output is mixed as 6-voices mono and passed through onboard amplifier to audio/video port.